SorryDB: Can AI Provers Complete Real-World Lean Theorems?: Background and Related Work

 \paragraph{Competition Math.} Most common datasets to evaluate automated theorem provers focus on competition math.
 The most popular are PutnamBench~\citep{putnam-bench}, focused on the Putnam competition, a popular annual contest for undergraduate math students, and miniF2F~\citep{minif2f}, a curated collection of formalized olympiad-level math problems.
 DeepSeek ProverBench contains hundreds of formalized problems from textbooks, tutorials, and AIME competitions~\citep{deepseek-proverv2}.
 Several other datasets exist, including ProofNet~\citep{proofnet} and IndiMathBench~\citep{IndiMathBench}.

 Since these datasets are focused on competitive math, they cover only a small segment of the real-world use cases of formal methods.
-Moreover, nowadays they have been mostly saturated, and their solutions may have been leaked in the training data of many off-the-shelf models.
+Moreover, they are now mostly saturated, and their solutions may have been leaked in the training data of many off-the-shelf models.

 The reduced performance of current state-of-the-art Lean theorem provers on tasks outside competition math has been documented in various works, for example, as the motivation for building datasets focused on specific math fields, such as FATE, assessing the performance on frontier algebra~\citep{fate-paper} and LeanCAT, on category theory~\citep{leancat-paper}.